-The theoretical literature has tried to identify the mechanisms that lead traders to herd (for surveys, see, e.g., Gale, 1996; Hirshleifer and Teoh, 2003; Chamley, 2004; Vives, 2007).
+The theoretical literature has tried to identify the mechanisms that lead traders to herd (for surveys, see, e.g., Gale 1996; Hirshleifer and Teoh 2003; Chamley 2004; Vives 2008).
 The theoretical contributions have emphasized that, in financial markets, the fact that prices adjust to the order flow makes it more difficult for herding to arise than in other setups, such as those studied in the social learning literature, where there is no price mechanism.
-Nevertheless, it is possible that rational traders herd, e.g., because there are different sources of uncertainty in the market.
+Nevertheless, it is possible that rational traders herd, because there are different sources of uncertainty in the market, for example.

 To test herding models directly with data from actual financial markets is difficult.
-In order to test for herd behavior one needs to detect whether agents choose the same action independently of their private information.1 The problem for the empiricist is that there are no data on the private information available to the traders.
-So, it is difficult to determine whether traders make similar decisions because they disregard their own information and imitate or because they are reacting to the same piece of public information, for instance.2
+In order to test for herd behavior one needs to detect whether agents choose the same action independently of their private information.
+The problem for the empiricist is that there are no data on the private information available to the traders.
+As a result, it is difficult to determine whether traders make similar decisions because they disregard their own information and imitate other traders, or because they are reacting to the same piece of public information, for instance.

-To overcome this problem some authors (Cipriani and Guarino, 2005; Drehman et al., 2005) have tested herd behavior in a laboratory financial market.
+To overcome this problem, some authors (Cipriani and Guarino 2005a; Drehmann, Oechssler, and Rider 2005) have tested herd behavior in a laboratory financial market.
 In the laboratory, participants receive private information on the value of a security and observe the decisions of other subjects.
-Given these two pieces of information, they choose sequentially if they want to sell, to buy or not to trade a security with a market maker.
-In the laboratory one can observe the private information that subjects have when making their decisions, so it is possible to test models of herding directly.
+Given these two pieces of information, they choose sequentially if they want to sell, buy, or not trade a security with a market maker.
+In the laboratory one can observe the private information that subjects have when making their decisions, and therefore it is possible to test models of herding directly.